Archive for the ‘CA Southern - C’ Category

 may15_rocks

-We got to Best Western Cajon Pass at 7:20am— no problem.
-The fantastic staff people there soon had a room for us, maps of all the fire detours, and even did our laundry for free because one of the coin-up machines was broken down!
+After breakfast, we strolled down the road and arrived at the Best Western in Cajon Pass at 7:20am— no problem.
+The fantastic staff people there gave us a warm welcome.
+They quickly got our hiker box, gave us a room, maps of all the fire detours, and even did our laundry for free because one of the coin-up machines was broken down!
 What a wonderful bunch of people.
-We soaked in the hot tub, talked to other hikers, ate a huge lunch at Subway, and relaxed.
+While the front desk lady was doing our laundry (!!!)
+I wrote journal stuff and diligently studied the detour maps.

 Walk to Rivendell: Low hills, fifth day from Weathertop